God Is always with you, but never more so than during difficult times! And He Longs For You To allow Him to Help You!

 And you’ll notice: it doesn’t say IF troubles will come.
 It says When you pass through the waters… When you walk through fire.
 It’ll be hard, but you’ll make it through.
 That’s a promise from God!
 That’s also the power of God.

 Because we have a free will, God will not force His help upon us.
-Satan and his demons are not so polite.
+Satan and his legions of demons are not so polite.
 They work at jamming our minds with thoughts calculated to keep us distracted and keep our focus away from God.
 But knowledge is power.
-Because we know what Satan is doing, we also know to turn to God for help!
+Because we know what Satan and his legions of demons are doing, we also know to turn to God for help!

 How To Apply The Principle: